 BY LAURENCE, MENTOR MY JOB GLASSES & EDUCATION AND LANGUAGE OFFICER

 Until secondary school, I dreamed of becoming a teacher.
-Although my professional project gradually changed afterwards, I still wanted to leave my own mark and make an impact in the educational field.
+Although my professional project gradually changed afterwards, I still wanted to leave my mark and make an impact in the educational field.

 EDUCATIONAL COOPERATION: WHAT’S ITS LINK WITH DIPLOMACY?

 Educational cooperation refers to actions that allow the development of projects in the educational sector in a given country.
-Two countries agreeing to join forces, analyse the strengths and weaknesses of the local educational sector and reflect hand in hand on the projects to promote in order to find ways of improvement both sides.
+Two countries agreeing to join forces, analyse the strengths and weaknesses of the local educational sector and reflect hand in hand on the projects to promote to find ways of improvement in both sides.